rpmuller/ePubs/WesternPhilosophy.md

 will satisfy this requirement; and perhaps even this would be too small a unit.

+[^73]: This was written in May, 1941.

-The book, which, in the form in which we have it, appears to 1 Thh was written in May, 194".
+The book, which, in the form in which we have it, appears to be unfinished, ends with a discussion of education.

-WESTERN PHILOSOPHICAL THOUGHT

-be unfinished, ends with a discussion of education.
 Education, of course, is only for children who are going to be citizens; slaves may be taught useful arts, such as cooking, but these are no part of education.
 The citizen should be moulded to the form of government under which he lives, and there should therefore be differences according as the city in question is oligarchic or democratic.
 In the discussion, however, Aristotle assumes that the citizens will all have a share of political power.
 Children should learn what is useful to them, but not vulgarizing; for instance, they should not be taught any skill that deforms the body, or that would enable them to earn money.
 They should practise athletics in moderation, but not to the point of acquiring professional skill; the boys who train for the Olympic games suffer in health, as is shown by the fact that those who have been victors as boys are hardly ever victors as men.
 Children should learn drawing, in order to appreciate the beauty of the human form; and they should be taught to appreciate such painting and sculpture as expresses moral ideas.
 They may learn to sing and to play musical instruments enough to be able to enjoy music critically, but not enough to be skilled performers; for no freeman would play or sing unless drunk.
 They must of course, learn to read and write, in spite of the usefulness of these arts.
 But the purpose of education is "virtue," not usefulness.
 What Aristotle means by "virtue" he has told us in the Ethics, to which this book frequently refers.

-Aristotle's fundamental assumptions, in his Politics, are very different from those of any modern writer.
-The aim of the State, in his view, is to produce cultured gentlemen men who combine the aristocratic mentality with love of learning and the arts This combination existed, in its highest perfection, in the Athens of Pericles, not in the population at large, but among the well- to-do.
+Aristotle's fundamental assumptions, in his _Politics_, are very different from those of any modern writer.
+The aim of the State, in his view, is to produce cultured gentlemen men who combine the aristocratic mentality with love of learning and the arts This combination existed, in its highest perfection, in the Athens of Pericles, not in the population at large, but among the well-to-do.
 It began to break down in the last years of Pericles.
 The populace, who had no culture, turned against the friends of Pericles, who were driven to defend the privileges of the rich, by treachery, assassination, illegal despotism, and other such not very gentlemanly methods.
 After the death of Socrates, the bigotry of the Athenian democracy diminished, and Athens remained the centre of ancient culture, but political power went elsewhere.
-Throughout later antiquity, power and culture were usually separate: power was in the hands of rough soldiers,
+Throughout later antiquity, power and culture were usually separate: power was in the hands of rough soldiers, culture belonged to powerless Greeks, often slaves.

-216

-ARISTOTLE'S POLITICS

-culture belonged to powerless Greeks, often slaves.
 This is only partially true of Rome in its great days, but it is emphatically true before Cicero and after Marcus Aurelius.
 After the barbarian invasion, the "gentlemen" were northern barbarians, the men of culture subtle southern ecclesiastics.
 This state of affairs continued, more or less, until the Renaissance, when the laity began to acquire culture.
 From the Renaissance onwards, the Creek conception of government by cultured gentlemen gradually prevailed more and more, reaching its acme in the eighteenth century.

 Various forces have put an end to this state of affairs.
-First, democracy, as embodied in the French Revolution and its after- math.
+First, democracy, as embodied in the French Revolution and its aftermath.
 The cultured gentlemen, as after the age of Pericles, had to defend their privileges against the populace, and in the process ceased to he either gentlemen or cultured.
 A second cause was the rise of industrialism, with a scientific technique very different